361: GALACTIC/ZYGON/SPACE/MISSILE FIRING WAR CHARIOT (1979-81):

 A pre-production light green version was issued to Dinky salesmen as they travelled around the country whipping up business by demonstrating new models.
 In ‘The Great Book of Dinky Toys’ there is a reference to late production items originally held by a salesman, one of them being a 361 Zygon War chariot in metallic green, was this the one?

 This variant came in a plain box which was not unusual for salesmen’s’ samples.
-Note also the use of the 355 Lunar Rover astronauts rather than those used in the production run and also the screws used to hold the astronauts in place as they inevitably got bounced around in the display case.
+Also note the use of the 355 Lunar Rover astronauts rather than those used in the production run and also the screws used to hold the astronauts in place as they inevitably got bounced around in the display case.

 Model Collector Magazine featured a variant which had a Galactic War Chariot production chassis but again Lunar Rover astronauts, and strangely the box displayed is the later Zygon War Chariot box.